the-release/the-release.github.io/NOTES.md

 - [ ] Add a console.log message inviting people to contribute
 - [ ] Add a lighthouse check in the CI
 - [ ] Add a HTML checker in the CI
+- [ ] Make prod a protected branch

 # Features